Autism What to Know and What Comes Next

 How did he get diagnosed with Autism Spectrum Disorder?

 We contacted our local Help Me Grow.
-They are not available in each state, but that website will lead you to the twenty-three states that provide similar services.
+They are not available in every state, but the website will direct you to the twenty-three states that provide similar services.
 Help Me Grow only works with children until they are three years old.

 Because he was six weeks away from his third birthday, we had to work quickly.
 He instantly started his in-home evaluation with a variety of specialists.
-They recommended services for in-home programming and set us up with a service coordinator and service provider.
+They recommended services for in-home programming and assigned us a service coordinator and a service provider.

 Finally, they referred us to a local Developmental Pediatrician who was able to get us in before his third birthday.
 The pediatric specialist collected questionnaires from parents and teachers and brought him in for an intensive testing session.
 The diagnostic test is called the Autism Diagnostic Observation Schedule (ADOS).